How test length can impact your results

 1. Short tests are faster

 All tests in a single run will be performed by our pool of testers in parallel.
 This means 3 5-step tests and 20 5-step tests will take the same amount of time to run.
 Conversely, a less focused, 25-step test will take much longer for testers to complete.
-From a time perspective, it's clearly to your advantage to keep each individual test as short and focused as possible.
+From a time perspective, it's to your advantage to keep each individual test as short and focused as possible.

 2. Pinpoint accurate error reporting

-If a large test fails part-way through, you'll be alerted the failure where it occurred, but you may lose visibility to issues that arise later down the line.
+If a large test fails part-way through, you'll be alerted to the failure where it occurred, but you may lose visibility to issues that arise later down the line.
 Splitting longer processes down to the most granular component parts will ensure that you identify problems anywhere they might arise.

 3. Easier test-case management

-Focused tests against component parts allows you easily update your test suite whenever you make a change to a process.
+Focused tests against component parts allow you easily update your test suite whenever you make a change to a process.
 Imagine you have a 5-part signup process and you make a change in part 3.
 It will be much simpler for the team to quickly update the test for only part 3, while the other tests can keep running in their current form.

 Questions?
 We're here to help!